lowlydba/lowlydba.sqlserver/README.md

 ## Modules

-See the [plugin section](https://lowlydba.github.io/lowlydba.sqlserver/branch/main/collections/lowlydba/sqlserver/index.html#plugins-in-lowlydba-sqlserver) of the documentation for this collection (<https://lowlydba.github.io/lowlydba.sqlserver>).
+For the most up to date information, see the [plugin section](https://lowlydba.github.io/lowlydba.sqlserver/branch/main/collections/lowlydba/sqlserver/index.html#plugins-in-lowlydba-sqlserver) of the documentation for this collection (<https://lowlydba.github.io/lowlydba.sqlserver>).

+For the current version contained in the Ansible Community General Collection, see the [official documentation](or the Ansible Community [documentation](https://docs.ansible.com/ansible/latest/collections/lowlydba/sqlserver/index.html).

 ## Code of Conduct